 - provide services to keep health professionals up to date with the latest evidence and best practice in their field

-Increasingly library staff are leaving the traditional library space to deliver clinical and outreach services, embedding roles within health and management teams.
+Library staff increasingly work outside the traditional library space to deliver clinical and outreach services, embedding roles within health and management teams.

 Roles in library, knowledge and information services